Celsius Holdings

 Financial Profile

-The announcement follows a robust third-quarter 2025 show, in which revenues surged 173% year over year, driven by the Alani Nu and Rockstar acquisitions and continued growth in the Celsius brand.
-CELH ended the quarter with nearly $806 million in cash, supported by strong operating cash flow and a healthy liquidity position despite an active acquisition year.
-Gross margin expanded 530 basis points to 51.3%.
+Those expectations were fueled by a very loud quarter.
+In the third quarter of 2025, revenue jumped 173% year over year, driven by the additions of Alani Nu and Rockstar, alongside continued growth in the core Celsius brand.
+CELH ended the quarter with nearly $806 million in cash, supported by strong operating cash flow and solid liquidity despite an acquisition-heavy year.
+Gross margin expanded by 530 basis points to 51.3%.

-Following quarter-end, CELH reduced debt by $200 million, lowering total debt to about $700 million and cutting its term loan rate by 75 basis points, which is expected to reduce annual interest expense by about $20 million starting in 2026.
+And Celsius didn’t just grow; it also started cleaning up the balance sheet.
+After quarter-end, the company reduced debt by $200 million, bringing total debt down to about $700 million.
+It also cut its term loan rate by 75 basis points, a move expected to reduce annual interest expense by roughly $20 million starting in 2026.

 Key Performance Indicators to Track

-1. Retail Dollar Sales Growth (reported by Circana/Nielsen): This measures underlying consumer demand independent of inventory timing at distributors.
-If retail sales are growing, the business is healthy regardless of short-term revenue fluctuations.
+1. Retail Dollar Sales Growth (reported by Circana/Nielsen): This is the cleanest read on true consumer demand, because it isn’t distorted by distributor inventory swings.
+If retail sales are rising, the brand is healthy even if reported revenue gets choppy.

 Myth vs. Reality